 \section{The casino setting}

-Before providing the formal definitions, we first consider an illustrating example that demonstrates how to distinguish between classes of predictability (specifically, integer and real martingales with respect to $\infty$-\textsc{gains}).
+Before providing the formal definitions, we first consider an illustrative example that demonstrates how to distinguish between classes of predictability (specifically, integer and rational martingales with respect to $\infty$-\textsc{gains}).

-A sequence of players enter a casino.
-Player 1 declares her betting strategy, a function from finite histories of Heads and Tails to real-valued bets.
-Then the rest of the players, 2, 3, ... (countably many of them), declare their strategies, which are restricted to integer-valued bets.
-The casino wants Player 1 to win and all the others to lose.
-That is, the casino should choose a sequence of Heads and Tails so that the limit of Player 1's capital is infinite and everyone else's is finite.
+A sequence of gamblers enter a casino.
+Gambler 1 declares her betting strategy, a function from finite histories of Heads and Tails to rational-valued bets.
+Then the rest of the gamblers, 2, 3,\ldots (countably many of them), declare their strategies, which are restricted to integer-valued bets.
+The casino wants Gambler 1 to win and all the others to lose.
+That is, the casino should choose a sequence of Heads and Tails so that the limit of Gambler 1's capital is infinite and everyone else's is finite.

 Is it possible?
-Consider the following strategy for Player 1.
-She enters the casino with an irrational amount of $x_0$ dollars.
+Consider the following strategy for Gambler 1.
+She enters the casino with two cents in her pocket (any non-dyadic fraction of a dollar will do).
 After $t$ periods she has $x_t$ dollars in her pocket and she bets $\frac 1 2 \set{x_t}$ on Heads (where $\set{x}:=x-\floor{x}$).